bitfield/gmachine/README.md

 The next instruction to implement will be `nop` (short for “No OPeration”), which does nothing.
 This might sound a bit similar to the `halt` instruction, which does nothing and halts, but there _is_ a difference: the `nop` instruction doesn't halt!
 Let's assign it opcode 1.

 So let's do another thought experiment.
-What happens if we write the opcode for the `nop` instruction into memory address zero, and start the machine?
+What happens if we write the opcode for the `nop` instruction into memory address zero, and `Step()` the machine twice?
 (Think about it before you read on.)

 Well, we know `pc` starts at zero, so the first thing the machine will do is read the instruction at address zero, which is `nop`.
-Since this has no effect, the fetch-execute cycle will continue, and the machine will fetch the instruction at address 1, which is `halt`.
-And the machine should stop, with `pc` containing the value `2`.
+Since this has no effect, the `Step()` method will just return.
+When we call it again, the machine will fetch the instruction at address 1, which is `halt`.
+And `pc` should end up containing the value 2.

 To put it another, equivalent, way, we're submitting the following program to the machine: